 How to Select the Right Shade of Concealer

 Concealer is your best friend when it comes to creating a flawless complexion.
-If you want to emphasise your best features and hide your imperfections, you need to pick the right shade.
-Your choice depends on your unique colouring and what exactly you’re trying to hide.
-Keep in mind that different sections of your face require different kinds of concealer.
+If you want to emphasize your best features and hide your imperfections, you need to pick the right shade.
+Your choice depends on your unique coloring and what exactly you’re trying to hide.
+Keep in mind that different sections of your face require different kinds of concealers.
 When it comes to concealing under the eyes, the goal is to brighten the area, so you’ll want to grab a concealer that’s lighter than your skin tone.
 On the other hand, if you’re looking to cover blemishes and/or redness, go for a product that’s the same shade as your skin.
 No matter what area you are working on, always use a good quality concealer brush.
 It’ll make all the difference.

 Where to Apply Concealer

 While you may think of it as a product to cover blemishes, we’re here to tell you that concealer has a number of different uses.
 The three main ways you can use it are to cover dark undereye circles, hide blemishes and redness and brighten dark areas.
-As mentioned, you’ll need to use different kinds of concealer for different areas of your face.
+As mentioned, you’ll need to use different kinds of concealers for different areas of your face.

-How to Apply Primer, Foundation and Concealer
+How to Apply Primer, Foundation, and Concealer

 Before applying any makeup products to your face, first prep the skin.
 A primer will help your makeup to last longer, even out skin tone and reduce the look of your pores.
 While some people apply concealer first, we’re here to tell you that you’ll benefit more from starting with the foundation.
 This will prevent you from overdoing it.
 Depending on personal preference, you can use either a beauty blender or brush to apply your foundation.
 Next, you can move on to concealer.
 You’ll want to invest in a good-quality brush to get the most flawless, even complexion.
 Blend the product outwards gently to avoid any tell-tale lines.